CJosephPollock/teamChallengeGroup1/README.md

-My favorite candy is candy corn!
+My favorite candy is mars bars, especially the chocolate ones!